mithunflab/CodingIT/.github/CONTRIBUTING.md

 First off, thank you for considering contributing to CodinIT! 🎉

-CodinIT is an open-source AI-powered code generator, and we welcome contributions from developers of all skill levels.
+CodinIT.dev is an open-source AI-powered code generator, and we welcome contributions from developers of all skill levels.
 Whether you're fixing a bug, adding a feature, improving documentation, or just asking questions, your contribution matters.

 ## 📋 Table of Contents